So, you want to become a teacher? It’s time to figure out exactly what kind of teacher you want to be before you take the next steps.

 - You’ll enjoy working closely with other teachers and parents

-- You’ll be happy to do administrative tasks
+- You’re happy to do administrative tasks.

 - You’re passionate about education, no matter what age